-As a processor, Gold Star Pro relies on our customers to select the correct basis under which they will be collecting and processing personal data, and to put the appropriate notices and consents in place.
-Before you use the Gold Star Pro service, you should take time to identify which legal bases may be available to you, and only collect and retain personal data to the extent necessary to carry out that basis.
+As a processor, Gold Star Pro relies on our customers to select the correct basis under which they will be collecting and processing personal data, and to put the appropriate notices or consents in place.
+Before you use the Gold Star Pro platform, you should take time to identify which legal bases may be available to you, and only collect and otherwise process personal data to the extent necessary to carry out that basis.
 You should not change the basis under which you have collected personal data without very good reason, so it is important to understand the requirements of the different bases and make sure you select the right one at the start.

 Data subject access rights

-Gold Star Pro has put in place easy systems for you to inform us if you receive such a request from a data subject, and for us to inform you if we receive such a request.
-We will ensure that, following your instructions, these requests are promptly complied with.
+Gold Star Pro has put in place systems for you to inform us if you receive such a request from a data subject, and for us to inform you if we receive such a request.
 You should familiarize yourself with the obligations which will be imposed on you, including relating to any personal data you hold on your own systems, or services other than Gold Star Pro.

 Transfers of data to the USA

-Personal data may not be transferred outside the EEA other than under specific circumstances.
+Personal data may not be transferred outside the EEA or the UK other than in accordance with the GDPR.
 We utilize the Standard Contractual Clauses as part of our Data Processing Agreement which we sign with all of our customers.

-Steps we have taken to ensure GDPR compliance
+Steps we have taken to help ensure GDPR compliance

 We take our duties as a processor very seriously.
-We have put in place a number of procedures and taken a number of steps in order to ensure that we remain compliant with the GDPR and that you are able to lawfully send personal data collected by you to us, for example:
+We have put in place a number of procedures and taken a number of steps to help ensure that we comply with the GDPR such as:

-Our data processing agreement utilizes the Standard Contractual Clauses to ensure that you are able to lawfully send personal data to us in the USA.
+Our data processing agreement utilizes the Standard Contractual Clauses to provide a mechanism to lawfully send personal data to us in the USA.

-We are able to detect personal breaches and to inform our customers as soon as possible.
+We have tools designed to detect personal breaches and to inform our customers as soon as possible.

-We are able to deal with subject access requests and rights of erasure requests, and ensure that we inform you when a data subject has made such a request to us.
+We are able to deal with subject access requests and rights of erasure requests, and to inform you when a data subject has made such a request to us.